 - The equipment in Classroom Technology Toolkits (CTT) is the responsibility of the class teacher, although children should be encouraged to take responsibility for these items.
 All equipment must be locked away in the CTT every evening not doing so may invalidate our insurance policies.
-A weekly audit will take place and forms will be handed to the IT Technician by 2pm on Friday.
 Any losses or damage must be reported as soon as possible. - Certain equipment will remain in the care of the ICT and Computing Subject Leader and IT Technician, and may be booked out for use according to staff requirements.
 Once equipment has been used, it should be returned to the resource area; - Individual laptops and iPads (not those in the CTT) are provided by the school to ensure that classrooms are resourced, in order for IWBs to work etc. However, these laptops are issued to individual teachers who are responsible for them, both in and out of school.
-Laptops and iPads are permitted to be taken offsite for use by staff in accordance with the Acceptable Use Statement and Internet Access Policy, provided the equipment is fully insured from the moment it leaves the school premises; - Because laptops and iPads are provided, by the school, to resource a classroom, they remain the property of the school at all times and are no longer considered a 'benefit' of the teacher's job.
+Laptops and iPads are permitted to be taken offsite for use by staff in accordance with the Acceptable Use Statement and Internet Access Policy, provided the equipment is fully insured from the moment it leaves the school premises; - Because laptops and iPads are provided, by the school, to resource a classroom, they remain the property of the school at all times and are not considered a 'benefit' of the teacher's job.
 The same applies to any other portable equipment.
 Where a member of staff is likely to be away from school through illness, professional development (such as secondment etc.) or maternity leave, arrangements must be made for any portable equipment in their care to be promptly returned to school.
 In the case of secondment or maternity leave, it is the responsibility of the individual to ensure this happens before the absence begins.
 In the event of illness, it is the responsibility of the school to collect the equipment if the individual is unable to return it; - If an individual leaves the employment of the school, any equipment must be promptly returned; - Staff may install software on laptops to connect to the Internet from home.
 If in doubt seek advice from the ICT and Computing Subject Leader or Technician.